filipgoc/hep-cad/noobs1.md

 Of course, you can change the stacking order in Inkscape.
 Newly created objects are always placed on top.

-### Groups

-Multiple objects can be combined into a **group**.
-This group will now behave like a single object.
-After grouping, the whole group can easily be moved, the color or stroke width of all contained objects can be changed easily, or the group can just be made smaller, or larger, while, all the time, the **relative position** of the objects inside the group to each other will **stay the same** (if you’ve got a drawing of a face, the eyes will always stay in the correct place, no matter if you squash the face, turn it around, stretch it, enlarge it or shrink it).

 ### Plain Text / Tree Structure